BurnyCoder/syri/README.md

 2. The recording is transcribed to text using AssemblyAI
 3. The transcribed text is sent to a web agent that runs Chrome browser automation
 4. The web agent uses Claude 3.7 Sonnet through Portkey to generate responses
-5. The response is converted to speech using ElevenLabs
+5. The response is converted to speech using OpenAI's TTS API

 ## License